-Breakfast, Lunch and Wine Tasting Included, Dinner on own
+Breakfast, Lunch, Wine Tasting Included with dinner on own

-Monday, October 23rd Cape Town – Table Mountain, Kirstenbosch Botanical Gardens & Cape Grace Farewell Afternoon Tea!
+Monday, October 18th - Cape Town – Table Mountain, Kirstenbosch and Afternoon Tea at Cape Grace

 Our first stop today is a high one … Table Mountain … what a view.
 ‘The proclamation of this new national park will be a South African ‘gift to the Earth’… Nelson Mandela.
 Table Mountain is part of a World Heritage Site and home to a unique yet endangered plant diversity known as fynbos.